TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

    **Depends on:**

    * Public Git repository
-   * Extension published to TER
+   * Extension published to TER (This is not strictly necessary for documentation rendering.
+But it makes the workflow easier for the Documentation Team, specifically for the approval process if your extension is already registered on extensions.typöo3.org).

    **Advantages:**